Nanjing Attractions - Things to Do

 |Dr. Sun Yat-sen's Mausoleum|

 Nanjing has been the capital of several Chinese imperial dynasties.
-It has a variety of historical and cultural heritage evident in its architecture like imperial mausoleums, old temples, traditional garden buildings, and museums.
+It has a variety of historical and cultural heritage evident in its architecture like imperial mausoleums, old temples, traditional garden buildings, and museums; thus, visitors have various things to do in and around the city.

 Confucius Temple (Fuzimiao)